haacked/haacked.com/_posts/2019/2019-12-09-fun-with-url-encodings.markdown

 public class ImagesController {
   [HttpGet("{**name}")]
   public async Task<ActionResult> Get(string name) {
+    // name will be `xyzver5/cool+image.png`
     // Some beautiful code to retrieve the image by name from the
     // back-end store which could be S3, Azure Blob Storage, or a
     // junk drawer under your bed.
   }
 }
 ```

+Note that I'm using wildcard routing here because I want the entire path after the `/images/` part of the image URL.

 I tested it locally, it worked like a charm.
 Shipped it!
 I deployed it to Azure App Service and called it a day, spiked my laptop in the endzone, and celebrated another successful deployment.